John G. Downey: American Civil War

 Downey's unionism, it was very plain, was not of the kind by which the Union could be preserved.
 It meant continued submission and subserviency to slavery and the slave power, which had hitherto dominated the country while the advance of the age had outgrown it ...
 It cannot be said that Downey had any special love for slavery or the slave power; on the contrary, he had to a very considerable extent broken loose of the chivalry and what was called an Anti-Lecompton Democrat; but unfortunately for himself, he was still hampered with old-time doctrines when slavery ruled unquestioned ...

 With the Civil War in its first stages by the 1861 general elections, Downey's earlier support generated by his veto of the Bulkhead Bill had all but evaporated.
-Downey's Democratic Party again splintered violently over slavery and the Union.
-Despite turning away from the Lecompton "Breckinridge" faction, Downey failed to gain the nomination of the Anti-Lecompton "Unionist" Democrats during the state Democratic convention.
-This effectively ended his political career.
+The Democratic Party again splintered violently over slavery and the Union.
+Despite turning away from the Lecompton "Breckinridge" faction, he lost the nomination of the Anti-Lecompton "Unionist" Democrats during the state Democratic convention.
 During the election, the Republican Party capitalized on the Democratic split and won the elections.
 Californians voted for Leland Stanford over Breckinridge Democrat John R. McConnell and Unionist Democrat John Conness.

-Post governorship
+In 1863, the Democratic factions reunited and Downey won a unified nomination for governor.
+In the general election, he lost to his Republican opponent, former congressman Frederick F. Low.
+This effectively ended Downey's political career.

+Bank and university foundings

-After his term as governor expired in 1862, Downey returned to Southern California.
-In 1871, he helped co-found Farmers and Merchants Bank, the first successful bank in Los Angeles, with Isaias W. Hellman, a banker, philanthropist and future president of Wells Fargo.
+Downey returned to Southern California after leaving politics.
+In 1871, he helped found Farmers and Merchants Bank, the first successful bank in Los Angeles, with Isaias W. Hellman, a banker, philanthropist and future president of Wells Fargo.

 In 1879, Downey joined some public-spirited citizens led by Judge Robert Maclay Widney, in laying the groundwork for the University of Southern California, the first university in the region.
 When Widney formed a board of trustees, he secured a donation of 308 lots of land from three prominent members of the community: Ozro W. Childs, a Protestant horticulturist; Hellman, a German-Jew; and Downey.
 The gift provided land for a campus as well as a source of endowment, the seeds of financial support for the nascent institution.
 Downey Street on the USC campus is named after him.

-Later years
+Train plunge, remarriage, ranch disputes and death

-In 1883, Downey, along with his wife, Maria Jesus Guirado, the daughter of a prominent Mexican gentleman of Sonora, were involved in a train accident at Tehachapi Pass, when their train plunged into a ravine.
-A porter pulled Governor Downey out of the burning wreckage, but Mrs. Downey's body was never found.
-The event plagued Downey for the remainder of his life, as he suffered from what was described as "nervous shock."
-Today it would likely be called Post-traumatic stress disorder.
+In 1883, Downey and his wife, Maria Jesus Guirado, the daughter of a prominent Mexican gentleman of Sonora, were involved in a train accident at Tehachapi Pass, when their train plunged into a ravine.
+A porter pulled Downey from the burning wreckage, but his wife's charred body was misidentified and taken to San Francisco for burial.
+Later her remains were correctly identified and she was re-buried at Old Calvary Cemetery in Los Angeles.
+"Nervous shock" (today called post-traumatic stress disorder) affected Downey for the rest of his life.